 Your liver is a large organ located on the right side of your body, just under your ribs.
-It’s shaded in the figure Your Liver, below.
-Your liver has many vital functions, including:
+It’s shaded in Figure 1, below.
+Your liver has many functions, including:

-If your surgeon is removing a tumor, he or she will also need to take out a small amount of healthy tissue around it.
+If your surgeon is removing a tumor, they will also need to take out a small amount of healthy tissue around it.
 The amount of tissue that will be removed depends on the size and location of the tumor(s).

 Your surgeon may decide that the best way to treat your tumor(s) is to ablate it.
 There are different methods used for liver ablation.
 Radio frequency ablation (RFA) and microwave ablation kill cancer cells by heating them.
 Irreversible electroporation is a new method of ablation which uses an electric current to kill cancer cells.

 Liver ablation methods can be used individually, in combination with a liver resection, or in combination with one another.
-The exact treatment differs from patient to patient.
+The exact treatment differs from person to person.

 Before Your Surgery

 The information in this section will help you prepare for your surgery.
 Read through this section when your surgery is scheduled and refer to it as your surgery date gets closer.
 It contains important information about what you need to do before your surgery.
 Write down any questions you have and be sure to ask your doctor or nurse.

 You and your healthcare team will work together to prepare for your surgery.

 The amount of alcohol you drink can affect you during and after your surgery.
 It’s important that you talk with us about your alcohol intake so that we can plan your care.

 - Stopping alcohol suddenly can cause seizures, delirium, and death.
 If we know you are at risk for these complications, we can prescribe medication to help prevent them.